semrush/intergalactic/website/docs2/components/select/select.md

 The select trigger can contain an icon, flag, or other addon before the text.
 The [Badge](/components/badge/) should be placed to the right of the text.
 For all sizes, the margin between the badge and the text is 8px.
 The [Dot](/components/dot/) should be placed in the upper right corner of the trigger.

-@table-caption Content types trigger button can have
+Table: Content types trigger button can have

 | Element | Button                             | Link as Button                              | Link (as Button) with the color of text                  |
 | ------- | ---------------------------------- | ------------------------------------------- | -------------------------------------------- |